soph-k/search-engine-books/README.md

 # Description
 The Search Book Engine application allows users to search for any book based on title or author through a Google API.
-Loggined user's can also save selected books that they like to refer back in the future.The Search Book Engine application is a React based application that used GraphQL for its database and is deployed on Heroku Cloud Services.
+Loggined user's can also save selected books that they like to refer back in the future.
+The Search Book Engine application is a React based application that used GraphQL for its database and is deployed on Heroku Cloud Services.

 ## Table of Contents